Continuously export Microsoft Defender for Cloud data

 Security alerts and recommendations are stored in the SecurityAlert and SecurityRecommendation tables respectively.

-The name of the Log Analytics solution containing these tables depends on whether you have Azure Defender enabled: Security ('Security and Audit') or SecurityCenterFree.
+The name of the Log Analytics solution containing these tables depends on whether you have enabled the enhanced security features: Security ('Security and Audit') or SecurityCenterFree.

 To see the data on the destination workspace, you must enable one of these solutions Security and Audit or SecurityCenterFree.